busbey/hbase-downstreamer/README.md

 spark streaming test application
 ================================

-This project includes a Spark Streaming application with renewed tokens for long-running against a kerberos-enabled hbase cluster.
+This project includes a Apache Spark Streaming application with renewed tokens for long-running against a kerberos-enabled hbase cluster.

 Prerequisites:

   - hbase client configs deployed to all yarn worker nodes (in /etc/hbase/conf)
   - have a keytab and associated principal with run access for yarn and write access to hbase (replace 'auser@EXAMPLE.COM' with a real principal for your KDC)

 Build as described above.
-Optionally choose Scala and Spark versions appropriate for your distribution via `scala.version` and `spark.version`.
+Optionally choose Scala and Apache Spark versions appropriate for your distribution via `scala.version` and `spark.version`.
 The defaults are the equivalent to

-        $ mvn -Dscala.version=2.10 -Dspark.version=1.5.0
+        $ mvn -Dscala.version=2.10.4 -Dspark.version=1.5.0

 Run a netcat instance generating data (below examples presume this host is named _netcat.running.host.example.com_

         $ yes | nc -lk 1772

 Create needed test table in hbase and grant access to 'auser' (presumes hbase user has stored kerberos tickets)